bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 1. In your IDE create a new Maven project and share it (for example using SVN or Git).
 2. [Configure local access](configuring-bonita-home-for-a-client.md) to Bonita BPM Engine.
 3. As we want to test processes build with a Bonita BPM Subscription edition, you need to [configure the required Maven artifacts](create-your-first-project-with-the-engine-apis-and-maven.md).
-You should also check that there is a valid license file in `${bonita.home.folder}/server/licenses`.
+You should also check that there is a valid license file in `${bonita.client.home}/` and the System property `bonita.client.home` set to this folder path.
 4. We recommend that you write your test cases in the src/test/java folder of your project and put all related resources (Bar files, organization file...) in src/test/resources.
 5. Before installing your processes load the relevant organization (regarding your actor mapping).
 You may have to export your organization from a Bonita BPM Studio:
 Menu Organization \> Export, Select your Organization.